Bayesian Lesion Estimation with a Structured Spike-and-Slab Prior: Methods

-We aim to minimize the difference between the exact posterior $p(\bm{\psi} | \bm{y})$ and the variational distribution $q(\bm{\psi})$ in order to find the best approximate distribution $q^*(\bm{\psi})$.
-However, rather than computing the KL-divergence which contains the log-marginal of the data, a quantity that is not computable most of the time, we optimize the so-called evidence lower bound (ELBO).
-The ELBO is an alternative optimization objective which consists of the negative KL-divergence and an added constant, the logarithm of the evidence $p(\bm{y})$.
-Therefore, minimizing the KL-divergence is equivalent to maximizing the ELBO \citep{Blei2017}.
+We aim to minimize the difference between the exact posterior $p(\psi_j | \bm{y})$ and the variational distribution $q(\psi_j)$ to find the best approximate distribution $q^*(\psi_j)$.
+However, rather than computing the KL-divergence which contains the log-marginal of the data, a quantity that is often not computable, we optimize the evidence lower bound (ELBO) \citep{Blei2017}